Kcorb0/Kcorb0/README.md

 - Very invested in studying Machine Learning, spend my time solving Kaggle Challenges
 - Currently working as a Data Engineer
 - I like to zen out making 3D models and pixel art for my projects
+- Reading 'Introduction to Algorithms Third Edition' as olf 16/02/2022

 ## 🎧 Current Listen 🎧